jgreywolf/runiq/docs/guide/pedigree-charts.md

 ### Workarounds

-- Use `direction:TB` for best results
+- Use `direction TB` for best results
 - Order nodes in generation groups for clearer structure
 - Consider using containers with `algorithm:mrtree` for tree-like layout (experimental)